Elizabeth Clarke Wolstenholme-Elmy: Women's Emancipation Union 1891–1899

-Wolstenholme founded the WEU in September 1891 following an infamous court case.
-Regina v Jackson, known colloquially as the Clitheroe Judgement, occurred when Edmund Jackson abducted his wife in a bid to enforce his conjugal rights, long before the concept of marital rape existed.
+Wolstenholme founded the Women's Emancipation Union in September 1891 following an infamous court case.
+Regina v Jackson, known colloquially as the Clitheroe Decision, occurred when Edmund Jackson abducted his wife in a bid to enforce his conjugal rights, long before the concept of marital rape existed.
 The court of appeal freed Mrs Jackson under Habeas corpus.

-Elizabeth Wolstenholme recognised the significance of this judgement in relation to coverture, the principle that a wife's legal personhood was subsumed in that of her husband.
-She funded the WEU by subscriptions and by finding a benefactor, Mrs Russell Carpenter.
+Wolstenholme recognised the significance of this judgement in relation to coverture, the principle that a wife's legal personhood was subsumed in that of her husband.
+She described the "epoch making" outcome as "the greatest victory the woman's cause has ever yet gained, greater even than the passing of the Married Women's Property Acts" and as a watershed moment in improving the laws governing marriage.

+Wolstenholme funded the WEU by subscriptions and by finding a benefactor, Mrs Russell Carpenter.
 The WEU campaigned for four great equalities between men and women: in civic rights and duties, in education and self-development, in the workplace, and in marriage and parenthood.
 It pioneered cross-class collaborations, encouraging women's resistance to authority while their right to vote remained unacknowledged.
 It also advocated making women's suffrage a test question in the selection of prospective parliamentary candidates.

 The WEU committee held an annual conference and over 150 public meetings between 1892 and 1896.
+Papers given at the conferences included Amy Hurlston's "The Factory work of Women in the Midlands" and William Henry Wilkins's "The Bitter Cry of the Voteless Toiler", both in 1893, and Isabella Bream Pearce's "Women and Factory Legislation" in 1896.

 There were ten local organisers in cities from Glasgow to Bristol, and international subscriptions of over 7,000.
 A short-lived Parliamentary subcommittee was established in 1893.
 Executive members included Mona Caird, Harriot Stanton Blatch, Caroline Holyoake Smith, and Charles W. Bream Pearce (husband of Isabella Bream Pearce).
-Members include Lady Florence Dixie, Charlotte Carmichael Stopes, and George Jacob Holyoake.
+Members included Lady Florence Dixie, Charlotte Carmichael Stopes, and George Jacob Holyoake.
 Isabella Ford worked on behalf of the WEU at outdoor rallies in London's East End in 1895.

-Papers included Amy Hurlston's "The Factory work of Women in the Midlands" and William Henry Wilkins's "The Bitter Cry of the Voteless Toiler", both in 1893, and Isabella Bream Pearce's "Women and Factory Legislation" in 1896.

 Following the Local Government Act 1894, the WEU worked to encourage those women who were covered by it (mostly property owners) to stand for election in bodies of local administration, or at least to vote.
 Over 100 of the WEU organisers were elected as Poor Law Guardians or Parish Councillors.

 Following the death of their benefactor and a halving of their subscriptions in the slump following the loss of the 1897 Women's Suffrage Bill, the WEU folded.
 The final meeting was held in 1899, when the speakers included Harriot Stanton Blatch and Charlotte Perkins Gilman.